tinythings/sysinspect/docs/genusage/virtual_minions.rst

     sysinspect your/model 'v:*'

-Traits, however, remain the same, because `v:*` simply expands to all actual minions that back the virtual minion, where traits query will filter them further.
-For example, if your cluster has four minions, but two of them are Ubuntu Linux and the other are FreeBSD, you can call only the Linux ones like this:
+Traits, however, remain the same, because `v:*` simply expands to all actual minions that back the virtual minion, where the traits query will filter them further.
+For example, if your cluster has four minions, but two of them are Ubuntu Linux and the others are FreeBSD, you can call only the Linux ones like this:

 .. code-block:: bash